MatNiz/EarthDefenderGame/README.md

 A-D or Left-Right to move

-Space, W or Up to shoot
+Space to shoot

-Win condition: You kill all the enemies
+Win condition: Killing all enemies & asteroids

-Lose condition: You get hit 3 times by enemy, enemy shoot or asteroid.
-Earth get hit by asteroid or enemy
+Lose condition: Player or Earth get hit 5 times